St. John's lacrosse case: Trial

 The case was said to be about consent.
 The victim's sexual history was put on trial.
 Some people wondered how much the victim could remember if she was out of consciousness.
-Another issues was how long it took for the student to report it.
 The two-week delay seemed to be problematic.
 One student, Thomas Dean, made a deal with prosecutors and stated the version of events told by the victim was true.
-The jury consisted of 10 white and two blacks.
+The jury consisted of 10 white people and two black people.
 One student plead guilty and agreed to testify against the others.
 The charges against the students included sodomy.
 The alleged rapists were all acquitted of the crime.